Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Perhaps the most ubiquitous problem encountered by scientists and engineers dealing with everyday materials such as food products, powders, cosmetics, crude oils, or concrete is that the yield stress of a given material has turned out to be very difficult to determine \cite{Barnes:1999,Moller:2006,Mujumdar:2002}.
+Besides this fundamental problem, debates about the existence of a yield stress demonstrate that the most ubiquitous practical problem encountered by scientists and engineers dealing with everyday materials such as food products, powders, cosmetics, crude oils, or concrete is that the yield stress of a given material is very difficult to determine experimentally \cite{Barnes:1999,Moller:2006,Mujumdar:2002}.
 Indeed, \cite{James:1987,Zhu:2001,Nguyen:2006} demonstrated that a variation of the yield stress of more than one order of magnitude can be obtained, depending on the way it is measured.
-The huge variation in the obtained value for the yield stress cannot be attributed to different resolution powers of different measurement techniques, but hinges on more fundamental problems raised by the existence of the yield stress.
-This is of course well-known to rheologists, but since no reasonable and easy way of introducing a variable yield stress is generally accepted, researchers and engineers often choose to work with the yield stress nonetheless, and treat it as if it were a material constant which is just experimentally tricky to determine, or as \cite{Nguyen:1992} put it: ``{\it Despite the controversial concept of the yield stress as a true material property ... there is generally acceptance of its practical usefulness in engineering design and operation of processes where handling and transport of industrial suspensions are involved.}''
+This cannot be attributed to different resolution powers of different measurement techniques, but hinges on more fundamental complexities resulting from the physical processes responsible for the flow of yield stress materials.